thisduck/vimming/README.md

 - tabstop/shiftwidth/softtabstop is 2
 - Wherever I say "highlight" I mean Visual Mode.
 - You can use `<C-c>` for Esc.
+- When you split a window, it will appear below or to the right (for a vertical split).

 ## Searching